The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: Abstract

 \section{Abstract}

-We study the problem of sequentially testing individuals for a binary disease outcome whose true risk is governed by an unknown logistic model.
-At each round, a patient arrives with feature vector $x_t$, and the decision maker may either pay to administer a (noiseless) diagnostic test—revealing the true label—or skip testing and predict the patient's disease status based on their feature vector and prior history.
-Our goal is to minimize the total number of costly tests required while guaranteeing that the fraction of misclassifications does not exceed a prespecified error tolerance $\alpha$, with probability at least $1-\delta$.
-To address this, we develop a novel algorithm that interleaves label‐collection and distribution‐estimation to estimate both $\theta\opt$ and the context distribution $P$, and computes a conservative, data‐driven threshold $\tau_t$ on the logistic score $|x_t^\top\theta|$ to decide when testing is necessary.
-We prove that, with probability at least $1-\delta$, our procedure does not exceed the target misclassification rate, and requires only $\widetilde O(\sqrt{T})$ excess tests compared to the oracle baseline that knows both $\theta\opt$ and the patient feature distribution $P$.
-This establishes the first no‐regret guarantees for error‐constrained logistic testing, with direct applications to cost‐sensitive medical screening.
-Simulations corroborate our theoretical guarantees, showing that in practice our procedure efficiently estimates $\theta\opt$ while retaining safety guarantees, and does not require too many excess tests.
+We study sequential testing for a binary disease outcome when risk follows an unknown logistic model.
+At each round, the decision maker may either pay for a test revealing the true label or predict the outcome based on patient features and past data.
+The goal is to minimize costly tests while ensuring the misclassification rate stays below $\alpha$ with probability at least $1-\delta$.
+We propose a method that jointly estimates the logistic parameter $\theta\opt$ and the feature distribution, using a conservative threshold on the logistic score to decide when to test.
+We prove our procedure achieves the target error with high probability and requires only $\widetilde O(\sqrt{T})$ more tests than an oracle with full knowledge.
+This is the first no-regret guarantee for error-constrained logistic testing, with direct applications to medical screening.
+Simulations corroborate our theoretical results, showing safe classification of patients and efficient estimation of $\theta \opt$ with few excess tests.

-\section{Introduction}
+\section{INTRODUCTION}

-Modern machine learning has recently provided solutions to real-world automated decision-making systems in various fields such as drug discovery \cite{vamathevan2019applications,dara2022machine}, recommendation systems \cite{afsar2022reinforcement,zhu2023scalable}, online ad-allocation \cite{slivkins2013dynamic}, and portfolio selection \cite{pinelis2022machine}.
-Bandit algorithms \cite{lattimore2020bandit} and reinforcement learning \cite{sutton1999reinforcement} play a significant role in building interactive decision-making systems that collect feedback from users and improve their performance with each interaction.
+Modern machine learning has recently provided solutions to real-world automated decision-making systems in various fields such as drug discovery \citet{vamathevan2019applications,dara2022machine}, recommendation systems \citet{afsar2022reinforcement,zhu2023scalable}, online ad-allocation \citet{slivkins2013dynamic}, and portfolio selection \citet{pinelis2022machine}.
+Bandit algorithms \citet{lattimore2020bandit} and reinforcement learning \citet{sutton1999reinforcement} play a significant role in building interactive decision-making systems that collect feedback from users and improve their performance with each interaction.
 Two primary challenges exist in the aforementioned applications: the first is the learning challenge, estimating the problem parameters which are vital for decision-making; the second is the decision-making challenge, where effective performance is required concurrently with learning.